-It means you don’t have to fail in the Christian life.
-The power of the Holy Spirit, which compels you to believe on Christ, will also empower you to cling to Christ!
+It means, you don’t have to fail in the Christian life.
+The power of the Holy Spirit that brought you to Christ will also empower you to cling to Christ!

 It means, “Where sin abounds grace does much more abound”!